HugoGdr/OSQCAR/README.md

 ## What's next

 - [ ] Read and plot anharmonic spectra
+- [ ] Read and plot multiple spectra on the same figure
+- [ ] Write files to replot at will
 - [ ] Make MOLCAS compatible
 - [ ] Improve UI